herpsonc/startJade/README.md

+This version is outdated.
+Visit : https://gitlab.com/herpsonc/startJade/wikis/home for the latest.

 # startJade

 Using the [JADE](http://jade.tilab.com)'s documentation, you can hardly find how to launch a platform from source code.
 This project only aims to show you how simple it is to create and launch some agents with jade from the code through a few examples.